RockRottenSalad/pratt_parser/README.md

 ## Notes about latest commits

-Booleans, ternary operators and if statements have been recently added and are error prone.
+Booleans, ternary operators, if statements and variables have been recently added and are error prone.

 The '!' negation operator does not exist yet, use '-' for negating booleans.

 Using numeric operators with booleans will implicitly typecast the boolean to an